Self-Supervised Modality-Aware Multiple Granularity Pre-Training for RGB-Infrared Person Re-Identification: Related Work

-\textbf{RGB-IR Person ReID} focuses efforts in tackling pixel and feature misalignment issues between modalities.
-Currently, there are mainly two lines of literature: image synthesis and shared feature learning.
+RGB-IR Person ReID focuses efforts in tackling pixel and feature misalignment issues between modalities \cite{ye2021deep}.
+Currently, existing methods can be roughly divided into two lines: image synthesis and shared feature learning.
 Image synthesis methods usually adopt generative adversarial networks (GAN) \cite{goodfellow2014generative} to minimize pixel-level difference across modality by synthesizing IR/RGB counterparts for RGB/IR images.
 Following this vein, \cite{wang2019rgb} firstly propose to combine pixel and feature alignment to learn modality-invariant and discriminative representations.
 Several studies also apply cross-modality paired image synthesis \cite{wang2020cross}, feature disentanglement \cite{choi2020hi}, and intermediate modality generation \cite{li2020infrared} to enhance the quality of generated images.
 However, it is ill-posed for GAN-based methods to recover color appearances for IR images, resulting in the deficiency of identity information in fake RGB images \cite{ye2019bi}.
 Shared feature learning attempts to discover a common feature subspace to align modality distributions. \cite{wu2017rgb} first release a multimodal ReID dataset (SYSU-MM01) and present a deep zero-padding network for RGB-IR ReID. \cite{ye2021channel} propose a two-stream network to extract shared features.
 Recently, various feature selection approaches are designed to enhance representation discriminability, including graph neural networks \cite{ye2020dynamic} and automated feature search \cite{chen2021neural}.
-However, they all adopt ImageNet pre-training as an outset, suffering from modality bias brought by cross-modality ReID.
+However, they all adopt ImageNet pre-training as an outset, suffering from the modality bias brought by the single-modality pre-training.